BillGoldenWater/MidiPlayer/README.md

 ### ServerRequirements

-Can load plugin of use Bukkit API(Example: CraftBukkit Spigot).
+Can load plugin of use Bukkit API(Example: CraftBukkit Spigot etc.).

 Only support Minecraft version 1.12.2 now.